Medically reviewed by Drugs.com. Last updated on Dec 12, 2022.

 Before prescribing ADAGEN® (pegademase bovine) Injection the physician should be thoroughly familiar with the details of this prescribing information.
-For further information concerning the essential monitoring of ADAGEN® (pegademase bovine) Injection therapy, the prescribing physician should contact Sigma-Tau Pharmaceuticals, Inc., Gaithersburg, MD 20878.
+For further information concerning the essential monitoring of ADAGEN® (pegademase bovine) Injection therapy, the prescribing physician should contact Leadiant Biosciences, Inc., Gaithersburg, MD 20878.
 Telephone 1-866-792-5172.

 ADAGEN® (pegademase bovine) Injection is recommended for use in infants from birth or in children of any age at the time of diagnosis.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permits.

 ADAGEN® (pegademase bovine) Injection should not be diluted nor mixed with any other drug prior to administration.